Geetur/Bang-PL/README.md

 * Add green- & red-path tests—then refactor fearlessly.

+* I really tried to make anything possible in bang, if you simply add a built-in function in the evaluator to support the behaviour.

 Tip: Each phase is cleanly decoupled; you can unit-test a new feature in isolation before wiring up the next stage.

 ## Project Roadmap